normanwhittlecliff/250611-Removing-Text-For-Date-Script/README.md

 ## !
 Warnings !

 - This script DOES NOT have safety features.
-Once it chnages the file's name, it's done.
+Once it changes the file's name, it's done.